SOLUS Short Action Manual SOLUS Short Action Manual

 KNOWLEDGE CENTER

-GETTING TO KNOW YOUR SOLUS SHORT ACTION
+GET TO KNOW YOUR SOLUS SHORT ACTION

 The heart of the Solus product line is the Solus Short Action.
 This product serves as the keystone in an ecosystem that provides shooters with an open-source, user-configurable, and quality-manufactured foundation for their precision bolt action build.
 Compatible with industry standard pre-fit and drop-in components the Solus removes many barriers to entry often associated with custom rifle builds, allowing the shooter to build a system that is specific to their needs.
 When manufacturing a custom bolt action, quality and consistency are essential.
 To ensure the most precise tolerances are being held each Solus Action gets inspected by CMM (coordinate measuring machine) in our state-of-the-art manufacturing facility.